☀️Fun EOY Review Ideas!

 The first step of teaching point of view is to teach students to identify who is speaking in a text.
 Is it a character?
 An outside narrator?
 The author?

 Anytime you read a text to your class, the first thing you should do with them is identify who is speaking.
+This can be tricky especially when there are several different voices in the text.
 Keywords can be taught to help identify what type of point of view is being used.

-Here is a chart showing different keywords for the different points of view.
+Here is an interactive anchor chart showing different keywords for the different points of view.

-Tablet showing point of view chart with keywords for first and third person.
+Tablet showing point of view chart with keywords for 1st person point of view and 3rd person point of view

 It is important to not just teach students to rely on keywords.
 In many texts, keywords from both columns will be used.
 If students only rely on the keywords, they will struggle to identify the correct point of view.